 The pros and cons of Scottish independence

-From the economical implications to international alliances, here are some of the pros and cons of Scottish independence.
+From the economical implications to international alliances, here are the arguments for and against Scotland going forward alone.

 As an independent country, Scotland could make a bid to rejoin the EU as a member state once a separation agreement was settled with England.
 The country could then begin to negotiate its access agreement, looking to benefit from access to the EU single market, as well as the free movement of labour, goods, services and capital.

 “As a symbolic trophy prize of Brexit” Scotland’s value to the organisation shouldn’t be underestimated, wrote The New European’s James Ball.
 However, Ball notes that rejoining “could be a long slog” coming “at a cost of relations and travel with the rest of the UK”.

 Scotland would need the approval of all 27 member states to join the union – but doing so could stir up pre-existing tensions.
 Indeed, Bremmer noted that “Spain, fighting Catalan separatism, has reason to make things difficult for Scotland to avoid setting a dangerous precedent”.

 England is Scotland’s largest trading partner, a relationship that could be put to the test if Scotland were to opt for independence.
 The UK accounts for 60% of Scottish exports (excluding oil and gas), compared to the EU’s 19% and global exports of 21%, according to Scottish Government statistics.